Developed in collaboration with

-The support of practice leadership and the care team to health coaching is essential because of resources required to accomplish the following:
+Practice leadership and care team support is essential to health coaching because of the resources required to accomplish the following:

-Health coaches can be trained lay people, medical assistants (MAs), or nurses who work in the clinical setting to integrate behavior change strategies into chronic illness care and prevention.
+Health coaches can be trained front desk team members, medical assistants (MAs), or nurses who work in the clinical setting to integrate behavior change strategies into chronic illness care and prevention.
 Many health coaches also use registries to manage population health.
 We recommend that you check with your state professional regulation agencies to determine who can be a health coach in your state, as laws and scopes of practice may vary.

 How will a health coach benefit my patients?

-Health coaching improves health outcomes by ensuring that patients understand their care plans.
-Two randomized controlled trials showed improvements in HbA1c and LDL-cholesterol management in patients who received health coaching compared with controls who did not receive coaching.
-Health coaching improves medication adherence and increases patients' trust in their physician.1 In another randomized controlled trial, patients working with health coaches reported greater satisfaction with their care than patients without health coaches.2
+Health coaching helps improve health outcomes by ensuring that patients understand their care plans.
+Two randomized controlled trials showed improvements in HbA1c and LDL-cholesterol management in patients who received health coaching compared with controls who did not receive coaching.1 Health coaching also improves medication adherence and increases patients' trust in their physician.1 In another randomized controlled trial, patients working with health coaches reported greater satisfaction with their care than patients without health coaches.2

 Will I need to redesign my clinic layout or exam room space for health coaching conversations?